vlingo/xoom-designer/DEV-GUIDE.md

 </code>
 </pre>

 Eventually, some peripheral points in the code are also involved.
-The following list are mainly related when a new template file is added:
+The following list is mainly related to a template file creation:

-1. Create a enum value in [CodeTemplateFile](https://github.com/vlingo/vlingo-xoom-starter/blob/master/src/main/java/io/vlingo/xoom/starter/task/template/code/CodeTemplateFile.java) passing the template filename (without extension) in the construtor.
+1. Create an enum value in [CodeTemplateFile](https://github.com/vlingo/vlingo-xoom-starter/blob/master/src/main/java/io/vlingo/xoom/starter/task/template/code/CodeTemplateFile.java) passing the template filename (without extension) in the construtor.
 Example:

 <pre>
 <code>